 14. A team’s finishing time will be recorded as the time the last member of the team reports to the check-in desk at the Finish.
 Spring Trek Sydney is a team event and no individual time will be recorded.

-15. Only complete teams of four finishing within the official event time will be eligible for official ranking.
+15. Only complete teams finishing within the official event time will be eligible for official ranking.

 16. Every team must be self-sufficient.
 Each team needs to bring their own water and food that they will need for the event.
 There will be taps at each checkpoint and very minimal snacks.
-Each local Sydney public school that is part of Spring Trek Sydney, will sell food to raise money for their school, so please bring some money (cash only).
+The Rotary Club will offer a fundraising BBQ at Checkpoint 2, so please bring some money (cash only).

 17. Any team or participant who ignores road crossing instructions from marshals faces risk of disqualification.